-The main idea behind workforce analytics is to provide greater visibility into employee data which can then help enterprise leaders to develop and improve recruiting methods, make better-informed hiring decisions, and retain the top talent within a company.
+The main idea behind this concept is to provide greater visibility into employee data which can then help enterprise leaders to develop and improve recruiting methods, make better-informed hiring decisions, and retain the top talent within a company.
 With huge amounts of data being generated by the various applications used by organizations, workforce analytics tools can provide critical insights into different aspects of the organization’s human resources.
-These insights can be leveraged to make better informed decisions.
+These insights can be leveraged to make better-informed decisions.

 Succession planning is another area where workforce analytics can be used – organizations can use details about employee capabilities and career paths to identify and prepare potential successors.

 Lastly, when organizations look for candidates before the interviewing process, the candidate’s public record and social media usage data are usually reviewed beforehand.
-Pre-hire analysis however, is a relatively new kind of workforce analytics.
-It be used to find and predict undesirable behavior of the candidates behavior pattern during the hiring process.
-This ensures that time and/or resources are not wasted on potential candidates that aren’t fit for the job role.
+Pre-hire analysis, however, is a relatively new kind of workforce analytics.
+It can be used to find and predict the undesirable behavior of the candidates’ behavior pattern during the hiring process.
+This ensures that time and/or resources are not wasted on potential candidates that aren’t fit for the role.